shaghayeghsoudi/tutorial/README.md

 ```

-This for loop above sorts vectors of random numbers a given number of times, and will only work on one of your computer cores for a few seconds, while the others are there, procrastinating with no shame.
-If every i could run in a different core, the operation would indeed run a bit faster, and we would get rid of lazy cores.
+This for loop above calulates square root of the numbers from 1 to 10, and will only work on one of your computer cores for a few seconds, while the others are there, procrastinating with no shame.
+If I could run in a different core, the operation would indeed run a bit faster, and we would get rid of lazy cores.
 This is were packages like ```foreach``` and ```doParallel``` come into play.

 Let's load the required packages.